juvu/DayTrade-SwingTrade/TradingTechniques.md

 		* 20-30% profit is considered to be a good trade
 	* Let the remaining run higher
 	* If the stock breaks half of the spike, sell the position

+## Midday Perk Pattern (11am - 2pm)

+* Works around 60-65%, not as good as premarket
+* First green day
+* To stay at a position overnight, judge it's action based on how strong it's closing
+* Less than 10M volume in the past 2 years
+* Requirements
+	* Large volume(5M+ by 11)
+	* News catalyst
+	* Holds 1/2 of morning spike or above
+	* Price above open price
+	* Low float
+	* Low market cap
+	* Consolidate for at least 1/2 hr
+	* Clean chart
+* Sizing
+	* Buy close to support if possible
+	* Buy or add at the breakout high of the consolidation
+		* Use bottom of the consolidation as risk
+	* Sell partially at the day's high as it may form a double top
+		* If the stock breakout to the day's high, add to the position
+			* Sell into strength
+		* Use half of the most recent spike as risk if can not be sold into strength

+* Sell before 2:30 because people who are holding onto the stock on the day will be selling.

 ## Gap up fill
 * Requirement